siegeon/magic.lambda.crypto/README.md

 Both the **[strength]** and **[seed]** is optional above.
-Strength will default to 2048, which might be too little for serious cryptography, but increasing your strength too much, might result in the function spending several seconds, possibly minutes to return if you set it too high.
+Strength will default to 2048, which might be too little for serious cryptography, but increasing your strength too much, might result in the function spending several seconds, possibly minutes to return if you set it too high - In addition to that your key pair becomes very large.
 The **[seed]** is optional, and even if you don't provide a seed argument, the default seed should still be strong enough to avoid predictions.
-Internally all of these slots uses Bouncy Castle.

 A good strength for an RSA key, is considered to be 4096, which developers around the world feels are secure enough to avoid brute force _"guessing"_ of your private key.
-If you're *very* paranoid, you might want to increase it to 8192, in addition to providing a manual salt as you create your keys.
-If you're just playing around with cryptography to learn the ideas, 1024 is probably more than enough.
+According to what we know about cryptography, all other concerns set aside, a 4096 bit strength key pair, *should* be impossible to break.
+If you're just playing around with cryptography to learn, 1024 is probably more than enough.

 Notice, if you want the key back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true, at which point the returned key(s) will only be DER encoded, and returned as a raw `byte[]`.
-This might be useful, if you for instance need to persist the key to disc, as a binary file, etc.
+This might be useful, if you for instance need to persist the key to disc, as a binary file, etc. All the RSA slots can return their results as `byte[]` values, if you provide a **[raw]** argument to them, and set its value to true.
+If you don't provide a raw argument, the returned value will be the base64 encoded DER format of your key pair.

 ### Cryptographically signing and verifying the signature of a message